 We require 24 hour notice for prescription refills.
 This allows us time to speak with the doctor and get approval for your prescription.
 Occasionally the fax at the pharmacy will be busy and we will have to resend your prescriptions.
 Some medications require prior authorization with your prescription drug company.
 This could delay your prescription by 2-3 days.
 Please call before your prescriptions run out.

 We prefer that you have and appointment to talk with the physician regarding your lab results.
 Medications may need to be changed or further testing may be needed.
 The physician will be able to answer all of your questions you may have regarding your labs.

 The Nurse will take your call, get the details of your question and pull your chart.
 If they are not able to answer your questions, when the doctor is available he may speak with you.

 You can always call and talk to a nurse in the office.
 A message may be taken by the front desk and calls will be returned at the end of the day.
 You can go to our web site, information on all of the testing done in our office can be found here.
 You can E Mail the nurse from our web site and they will get back with you in 24 hours.

 We do not offer lab draws in the office on Saturday’s.
 We can give you a slip to have your labs done at the hospital on Saturday.
-We have labs services from 7 am to 4 pm Monday through Friday in the office.
+We have labs services available from 8 am to 4 pm Monday through Friday in the office.